wilsonmar/git-utilities/README.md

    Keywords shown are for the most popular programs.
 The mac-install-all.sh script contains logic go get it setup fully <a href="#Extras">(as summarized above)</a>.

+   ### TRYOUT one at a time

+8. Scroll to the bottom of the secrets.sh file and click between the double-quotes of <tt><strong>TRYOUT=""</strong></tt>.

+   Paste or type the keyword of the components you want opened (invoked) by the script.

+   We don't want to automatically open every component installed because that would be overwhelming.

+   This way you have a choice.

 9. Save the file.
-You need not exit the text editor completely.
+You need not exit the text editor completely if you want to re-run.
 10. Run the script to carry out your changes:

     <pre><strong>chmod +x mac-install-all.sh